yuanhu2435/neural-compressor/_sources/README.md.txt

 **Advanced Topics**

+* [Engine](docs/engine.md) is a new backend supported by Intel® Neural Compressor to support domain-specific acceleration for NLP models.
-* [Adaptor](docs/adaptor.md) is the interface between Intel® Neural Compressor and framework.
+* [Adaptor](docs/adaptor.md) is the interface between components and framework.
 The method to develop adaptor extension is introduced with ONNX Runtime as example.
 * [Strategy](docs/tuning_strategies.md) can automatically optimized low-precision recipes for deep learning models to achieve optimal product objectives like inference performance and memory usage with expected accuracy criteria.
 The method to develop a new strategy is introduced.

 **Publications**